 - uBlock Origin can do all that Opera Adblock can and more with its extensive set of features catered to power users.

 Ads on web pages help web admins monetize their content.
 However, some web pages have too many intrusive ads that ruin the browsing experience and, at times, even redirect to suspicious websites.

 One way to avoid intrusive ads is to install an adblocker.
 There are plenty of ad blocker extensions like uBlock Origin that can help you block ads on websites.

-Opera browser is one of the few browsers that comes with a built-in adblocker.
-Now that you have an ad blocker built into your browser, do you need a dedicated adblocker like uBlock Origin?
+Opera browser is one of the few browsers with a built-in adblocker.
+Now that you have an ad blocker built into your browser, do you need a dedicated ad blocker like uBlock Origin?

-In this Oprea Adblock vs uBlock Origin comparison, we have compared the two popular ad blockers on their effectiveness, interface, filter options, system load, and affordability.
-So, let get started with the comparison.
+In this Oprea Adblock vs. uBlock Origin comparison, we have compared the two popular ad blockers on their effectiveness, interface, filter options, system load, and affordability.
+So, let’s get started with the comparison.

 Compatibility and installation

-uBlock Origin being a dedicated ad blocker, is available on several platforms, including Firefox, Opera, Safari, Chrome, Edge, and Chromium.
+uBlock Origin is a dedicated ad blocker available on several platforms, including Firefox, Opera, Safari, Chrome, Edge, and Chromium.

 You can install uBlock Origin from your browser’s web store, like Chrome Store. uBlock Origin is only available through Chrome Store and other official browser app stores, so don’t confuse it with uBlock.

 Opera Adblock does not require any extension, as it comes pre-installed.
 So, when it comes to finding and setting up the adblockers, Opera Adblock has an edge as you don’t have to install anything.